 Discrimination (Equality Act) Claims

-Aggravated damages may be paid depending on the circumstances.
+Courts can also award aggravated damages depending on the circumstances.

 Human Rights Act Claims